<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 down-arrow

 Data is only as good as what you are able to do with it.
 In a cybersecurity program, the audits and vendor risk assessments that we conduct are only as good as their ability to empower us to make decisions.
-Too often, risk and compliance solutions visualize data for the sake of visualization without asking “what does this mean?”
+Too often, risk and compliance solutions visualize data for the sake of visualization without asking, “What does this mean?”
 The race to create cyber security dashboards that efficiently convey the security posture of the organization and empower better decision-making is on.
-For Chief Information Security Officers, they must look to an integrated risk management platform and a risk-based approach to cybersecurity.
-Under an integrated risk management approach, all data collected across business units is aggregated and rolled up under a single platform without the hindrance of modules.
-With this approach, CISOs can effectively monitor cybersecurity KPIs and communicate risk information to board members.
+Chief Information Security Officers must look to an integrated risk management platform and a risk-based approach to cybersecurity.
+Under an integrated risk management approach, all data collected across business units are aggregated and rolled up under a single platform without the hindrance of modules.
+With this approach, CISOs can effectively monitor cybersecurity key risk indicators, KPIs, and communicate risk information to board members.
 An integrated view not only saves time for managers but also increases the ability to get a true sense of the cybersecurity posture of the organization on one security risk dashboard.

 The Value Of An Information Security Executive Dashboard